Hi. I’m Kim West, the Sleep Lady, and today I’m going to answer Nikki’s question about how to start sleep coaching:

 You said that he does take some milk when he wakes, so you want to have a feeding plan.
 Decide if you are going to feed him once a night or twice a night.
 Also, plan about what times you will do it and how much you will offer him.

 This will help you to be consistent in your response which will eventually help him know what to expect.
 Also, when you have a solid plan it is easier for you to follow through with it consistently.
 Check with your primary care physician, too.

 Create a Nap Coaching Plan

 Let’s say you don’t want to do night coaching and nap coaching together at the same time.
 My recommendation is to do night coaching first.
-If you do this, then you would have to hold him (or use a carrier or stroller) to sleep for his naps and help him get at least three to three and a half hours of total nap time for several days in a row before you head into the night coaching.
+If you do this, then you would have to hold him, or use a carrier or stroller, to get in his naps.
+Help him get at least three to three and a half hours of total nap time for several days in a row before you head into the night coaching.
 Night coaching should start after he is well-napped.